 Iodine can either be taken by mouth or used on the skin.
 It is available in chewable tablets or gummies, caplets, capsules, strips, lozenges, powders, and liquids.

 The recommended dietary allowance (RDA) of iodine for the maintenance of good health depends on a person’s age and whether or not they are pregnant or breast-feeding.
-The RDA for adults who are not pregnant or breast-feeding and are 18 years of age or older is 150 µg per day.
+The RDA for adults and adolescents who are not pregnant or breast-feeding and are 14 years of age or older is 150 µg per day.
 For pregnant women, the RDA is 220 µg per day and for breast-feeding women it is 290 µg per day.
 The upper tolerable limit for adults over 18 years old is 1,100 µg per day.

 The daily dietary reference intake of iodine is 110 µg to 130 µg for infants under 12 months old, 90 µg for children 1 to 8 years old and 120 µg for children 9 to 13 years old.